 At a minimum, I would suggest you take measurements from your neck, waist, and hips.
 If you want to be more thorough, you could also take measurements from your chest and thighs.

-If your inches are changing then you are definitely making fat loss progress and eating 1300 calories is putting you in a calorie deficit (eating fewer calories than your body is burning, leading to weight loss).
-If your inches aren’t changing, then maybe you aren’t in a calorie deficit after all.
+If your inches are changing then you are definitely making fat loss progress.
+However, If your inches aren’t changing, then maybe you aren’t in a calorie deficit after all.

 2. Your Tracking Accuracy Needs Work